 |Figure 5.
 Example of MASIE data in Google Earth for 12 December 2010 (masie_ice_r00_v01_2010346.kmz)|

-The ancillary files provide specific information on the grid and projection, region masks, and region lat/lon vertices of the MASIE products.
+The ancillary files provide specific information on the grid and projection, region masks, and region lat/lon vertices of the MASIE products for the 4 km data product only.

-The region masks are provided in three formats: NetCDF, GeoTIFF, and PNG.
+The 4 km region masks are provided in three formats: NetCDF, GeoTIFF, and PNG.

 The netCDF version, named masiemask_ims4km.nc, contains static, ancillary information about the data set.
 The netCDF file contains a number of variables that are described in Table 3.
 For detailed information on the netCDF file format, see the NSIDC NetCDF Software Tools Web page and the UCAR Unidata NetCDF Web site.
 The file is 504 MB in size.